VOL. IV - APPENDIX C

 • Constance Ruth Cornford.
 Born 18 October 1908 in Penhurst.
 Constance married Archie Bertram Pont in 1937 in Battle.
 Archie Bertram Pont was born on 30 December 1907, the son of William Charles Pont and Rosa Catherine Bourner.
 Rosa is related to us through the Barton family (Volume III Appendix G).
 In 1939 they were living in Great Sprays Cottage, Penhurst, next door to Constance's parents.
 Archie was a woodcutter and cleaver.
 Archie Bertram Pont died in 1981 in Hastings and Rother.
 Constance Ruth Pont of Ramsdell.
 33, Virgins Lane, Battle died on 20 April 1991.

+I can find no trace of the family in 1921.
 In 1939 Daniel and Ruth were still at Great Sprays Farm where Daniel was a dairy farmer.
 Also listed is Stuart K Cornford, born 3 December 1913, single and was "agricultural labourer, cowman, assisting father".
 This suggests that Stuart was Daniel and Ruth's son.
 However other researchers show that he was the son of Luther Cornford (1885 to 1967) and Sarah Honeysett (1887 to 1953).
 There is no obvious connection between Luther Cornford and our Cornford's (Appendix G) and Sarah Honeysett and the Honeysett's covered in this Appendix.
 Daniel Cornford of Great Sprays, Penhurst died on 28 January 1942.
 Probate was granted to Rowland Charles Cornford and Aubrey Daniel Cornford, farmers.
 Ruth Cornford of Great Sprays Farm, Penhurst died aged 86 and was buried on 12 November 1957 in Penhurst.

 • Lois Chandler nee Honeysett